-The University Union is located near the entrance to the Kensington campus from Anzac Parade.
-The Union Building, of a striking circular design, was officially opened on 27th July, 1961, by Dr. J. Vernon, O.B.E., B.Sc., Ph.D., F.R.A.C.I., Member of the Australian Universities Commission.
+The University Union, a building of striking circular design, is located near the entrance to the Kensington campus from Anzac Parade.
 Membership of the Union is compulsory for all registered students of the University and is also open to all members of staff.
 The full range of facilities provided by the Union include a cafeteria service and other dining facilities, a large shopping centre, a cloak room, banking and hairdressing facilities, showers, a women's lounge, common rooms, games rooms, reading rooms, etc.